strimzi/kafka-access-operator/development-docs/RELEASING.md

 * Source build ID (the ID of the build from the release branch - use the long build ID from the URL and not the shorter build number).

 In addition, you can configure other variables used in the release pipeline.
+Each of these has a default value that can be used for regular releases.
-To customize them, click the `Variables` section below the parameters mentioned previously.
+If you need to customize them, click the `Variables` section below the required parameters mentioned previously.
 You can configure:

 - `CENTRAL_USERNAME`: The username or token name of your user token.
 You can generate the user token at https://central.sonatype.com/usertoken (after logging in).